Rüdiger Klein

 Rüdiger Klein (born March 24, 1958, in Nickenich) is a German neurobiologist.
-He is director at the Max Planck Institute for Biological Intelligence (formerly Max Planck Institute of Neurobiology) and head of the department Molecules - Signaling - Development.
+He was director at the Max Planck Institute for Biological Intelligence (formerly Max Planck Institute of Neurobiology) and head of the department Molecules - Signaling - Development.

 Rüdiger Klein studied biology at the universities of Marburg and Tübingen and at the Juniata College (USA).
 He gained his PhD at the University of Tübingen and worked as a post-doctoral researcher at the National Cancer Institute at Frederick (NCI-Frederick) (USA) and at the Bristol-Myers Squibb Pharmaceutical Research Institute (USA).
 Afterwards, he led a junior research group at the European Molecular Biology Laboratory (EMBL) in Heidelberg.
-In 2001, he was appointed director at the Max Planck Institute of Neurobiology.
+In 2001, he was appointed director at the Max Planck Institute of Neurobiology (emeritus 2026).

 Scientific focus

 Rüdiger Klein’s scientific research is focused on the molecular mechanisms which allow nerve cells to communicate.